ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 Since these certificates get generated per thing that you register they should only be used for 1 device.
 When I developed the application I had to register another thing for my laptop.
-Connecting from the RPI and the laptop with the same certificates caused some unwanted behavior like connection interupts.
+Connecting from the RPI and the laptop with the same certificates caused some unwanted behavior like connection interrupts.

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/cert-aws-iot.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

 ###### Authorization: policies
-After creating our certificates and keys, we need to handle the autorization part.
+After creating our certificates and keys, we need to handle the authorization part.
 We do this by adding some policies to our certificates.
 When presenting our certificates on connect, AWS IoT now also knows what services we can access within the AWS cloud.